Coxwell Entrance Closure

 Michael Holder

-Michael Holder is Chief Executive Officer and Managing Director of North Star Compliance, a regulatory compliance consulting provider and is the Principal of Holder Legal Services, a boutique securities law firm.
 Prior to joining North Star, Michael held senior positions at a number of firms including, BMO Financial Group, Borden Ladner Gervais, LLP and the Ontario Securities Commission.
-Michael earned an Honours Bachelor of Arts from the University of Western Ontario, Bachelor of Law Degree from the University of Windsor and a Masters of Business Administration from Ivey Business School.
+Michael earned an Honours Bachelor of Arts from the University of Western Ontario, a Bachelor of Law Degree from the University of Windsor and a Masters of Business Administration from Ivey Business School.

 Dr. Muneesh Jha

-Muneesh Jha is the Vice-President of the Medical Staff Association at Michael Garron Hospital.
+Muneesh Jha is the President of the Medical Staff Association at Michael Garron Hospital.
 He has been an Emergency Physician at MGH since 2010.
 He is an associate professor with the University of Toronto, Department of Family and Community Medicine, where he is currently involved in medical student and resident teaching.
 He is Co-Lead of the ER Wellness Team and in this role helps ensure physician support in the workplace as well as ongoing peer support in the department.
 He is also a member of the MGH Covid Assessment and Therapeutics Team.

 Dr. Jha graduated from the Royal College of Surgeons in Ireland in 2005, and subsequently completed a family medicine residency with a specialization in Emergency Medicine at the University of Manitoba.